ADD CONDITION

 Overdosage

 In the event of an overdosage, immediate medical assistance is crucial.
-If the substance is swallowed, it is imperative to seek medical help without delay.
-Healthcare professionals should contact a physician or the Poison Control Center at 1-800-222-1222 for guidance on appropriate management.
+If the substance is ingested, it is imperative to seek medical help without delay.
+Healthcare professionals should advise patients or caregivers to contact a physician or the Poison Control Center at 1-800-222-1222 for guidance.

 Nonclinical Toxicology